 Upon returning to Lizard Town, proceed to the Top House Pub, formerly a coaching inn and the southernmost pub on mainland Britain.
-Here, relax with a traditional 'Ploughman's Lunch' consisting of soup, a combination dish of cheese or ham with salads and pickles, and a pint of English draft beer.
+Here, relax with a traditional 'Ploughman's Lunch' consisting of soup, a combination dish of cheese or ham with salads and pickles, and a half pint of English draft beer.
 After lunch, some free time is made available to browse the small shops in Lizard Town at your leisure before commencing the approximately 45-minute drive back to the pier.

 Please note: This tour involves an extensive amount of walking for approximately two hours, at times over rough, uneven and steep coastal paths, with a few steps to negotiate to get on/off the coach.
 Walking in Lizard Town is at the discretion of each guest.
 This tour is recommended for guests in good physical condition, and is not suitable for guests with limited mobility and guests who utilise a wheelchair.
 Please note that this tour ncludes uphill walking.
 Comfortable, layered clothing, a waterproof jacket or coat, sturdy, closed-toe hiking shoes are recommended.
 Due to the local climate, most of the coaches are air-cooled.
 Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.

 Explore the history and beauty of a spectacular medieval castle during this memorable excursion to St. Michael's Mount.